 Mushrooms being rinsed in colander under cold water

-• Pat dry with a paper towel or clean cloth.
+• Pat them dry with a clean towel.

 Sautéed mushrooms with small peat specks visible